|

 beneath a cliff outcroping where a stream drained into a glacially

 carved lake.
 "Glacial?"
-Onimex observed, "Flight Log:
+Onimex noted, "Flight Log:

 Vejhon did